Doctors in genitourinary medicine (GUM) diagnose and treat sexually transmitted infections (STIs), including HIV.

 HIV care involves:

-- the management of complex antiretroviral treatments (drugs used to slow down the spread of the disease)
+- the management of complex antiretroviral treatments (drugs used to slow down the spread of the infection)

 - a knowledge of drug interactions

-- understanding antiretroviral drug resistance patterns, treatment side effects and co-infections (where a patient is infected by more than one virus)
+- understanding antiretroviral drug resistance patterns, treatment side effects and co-infections (where a patient is infected by more than one pathogen)